zacbe/redcare-backend-challenge-2025/README.md

 > The `q` parameter is required for GitHub’s search endpoint to work.

+### No Pagination
+The GitHub API returns 30 repositories by default.
+Since the challenge requirements didn’t mention pagination, the service currently returns all available results in a single response.
+Pagination can be easily added later if needed, the structure of the service already supports extending query parameters

+### No caching mechanism
+GitHub repositories are dynamic and frequently updated, so this service always fetches fresh data on every request.
+To keep the implementation simple, no caching layer was added.
+However, caching (e.g., by query parameters) could be introduced later to reduce API calls and improve performance if needed.

+### Request Flow
 When the endpoint is called, the app:
 	1. Validates the query parameters.
 	2. Requests repositories from the GitHub API.